-Juliane Debeusscher is a PhD candidate at the University of Barcelona under the supervision of Paula Barreiro López and Jonathan Harris, with a doctoral fellowship from the Spanish Ministry of Economy and Competitivity associated with the Research Group Descentralized Modernities.
+Juliane Debeusscher is a PhD candidate at the University of Barcelona and the University Grenoble Alpes under the supervision of Paula Barreiro López and Laia Manonelles Moner, with a doctoral fellowship from the Spanish Ministry of Economy and Competitivity associated with the Research Group Descentralized Modernities.
 Her research addresses Central European unofficial culture between 1970 and 1989, through the lens of exhibition practices and networks of artistic collaboration which contributed to their public visibility beyond the Socialist bloc.

 She holds a Degree in Art History and Curatorial Studies (Université Montpellier 3 and Université Rennes 2, France, 2004) and a MA in History and Critique of the Arts (Université Rennes 2, 2006).
 She was a participant in the Independent Studies Programme (PEI) at the Museum of Contemporary Art of Barcelona (MACBA) (2008-2009).

 In 2010, she was granted by the Centre National des Arts Plastiques (CNAP, Francia) for a research project centred on two cases of censored exhibitions in Hungary during the 1980s.
 She has published essays, articles and interviews about artistic production in Eastern Europe (focusing most particularly on the Hungarian and Yugoslav contexts) in magazines such as Afterall, ArtMargins online and Springerin, as well as in edited books and exhibition catalogues.

 J.Debeusscher, “From Cultural Diplomacy to Artistic and Curatorial Experimentation: The Paris Youth Biennale between 1965 and 1973“, in 24 Arguments, Early Encounters in Romanian Neo-Avant-Garde (exhibition-dossier), Institutul Prezentului, October 2020.